Norviah/logger/README.md

 ```

 ### Usage
-In the previous example, once you have Logger initialized, you can start logging via the `.print` method:
+In the previous example, once you have Logger initialized, you can start logging via the `print` method:

 ```javascript
 Logger.print("Hello World");